gportay/resume/README.md

 ---

-# How compile my résumé
+# How to compile my résumé

 First you will need to install *LaTeX*, *pdflatex*, *epstopdf* and *Mordern CV* onto you system.
 Follow instructions from [prerequisite](#prerequisite) or go directly to the [compile](#compile) section.